Support the College

 Mathematical Sciences—an endowment to supplement graduate fellowships, travel funds for graduate students, stipends for undergraduate summer research, and undergraduate program support.

-Physics—a first-year scholarship to recruit top new applicants, undergraduate summer research awards, graduate student travel support, and new graduate fellowships in the areas of biophysics, nanotechnology, and particle astrophysics.
+Physics—a first-year scholarship to recruit top new applicants, undergraduate summer research awards, graduate student travel support, and new graduate fellowships in the areas of atmospheric physics, biophysics, nanotechnology, and particle astrophysics.

 ROTC—endowments for two scholarships established but not fully funded: the Air Force Cadet Wing Scholarship started by Brian Sikkema in 2007, and the Army ROTC Ben Hall Memorial Scholarship.